kids-aquarium/aquarium/README.md

 Unity 2017.3.0f3

 ## Development workflow
-Develop on your own branches, submit pull requests against master.
-Test before merging.
-More details to be added.
+Branch off `develop`, submit pull requests against `develop`.
+PRs must be tested before merging. `master` should contain only releases – will be pushed and versioned by the administrator.